“It’s the most romantic place you’ll ever see,” said my pretty Irish friend.

 So, yes, you can come and hike and enjoy the Cinque Terre with me one summer.
 I’d love that.

 Or you can go on your own and wing it, which in that case read on.
+(And be sure to check out our private Cinque Terre tours – where we’ll hike gorgeous trails together and reward you with food and vino.
+Seriously.)

 The Top 21 Cinque Terre Hiking Trail Questions, Answered.